Mandaluyong: American colonial era

 On June 11, 1901, San Felipe Neri was incorporated into the newly established province of Rizal.
 During the American Occupation, it was raised to a first-class municipality with five barrios, namely: Poblacion, Barangka, Hagdang Bato, Namayan and Hulo.
-By virtue of Act No. 942, it was consolidated with the municipality of San Juan del Monte and became the seat of the municipal government.
+By virtue of Act No. 942 dated November 6, 1903, it was consolidated with the municipality of San Juan del Monte and became the seat of the municipal government.
 For several months in 1904, San Felipe Neri became the capital of Rizal.
 San Juan del Monte was later separated from San Felipe Neri to regain its independent municipality status on March 27, 1907.

 San Felipe Neri was renamed to its present name of Mandaluyong on November 6, 1931, by virtue of Act No. 3836.
 Many government infrastructures are established during the American Period, including the Correctional Institute for Women, Welfareville Compound, The Boy's Town, and the National Center for Mental Health.

-World War II
+Japanese occupation era

 From 1942 to 1945, during World War II, Mandaluyong formed part of the City of Greater Manila, along with Manila, Quezon City, and other nearby towns of Rizal.
 Also during the war, Mandaluyong lost many of her people; among them were Catholic priests and civilians.
 Destruction was felt all over, but with the timely arrival of the American Liberation Forces and the Philippine Commonwealth troops on February 9, 1945, the municipality was saved from further damages.
 That day became a red calendar day for Mandaluyong marking its liberation from the Japanese Imperial forces by the Allies.

-Post-independence era
+Philippine independence

 After World War II, Mandaluyong began to become progressive and dramatically increase the economy.
 Many infrastructures, companies, and other businesses were developed in 1950s–1960s and as the result, making Mandaluyong recognized as the most developed municipality in the province of Rizal.

-Marcos dictatorship era
+In 1967, actor and Mandaluyong native Pancho Magalona ran for governor of Rizal under the Liberal Party, but was defeated by incumbent Nacionalista governor Isidro Rodriguez from Montalban (now Rodriguez).

+The Martial Law era

 Ambush of Juan Ponce Enrile

 Mandaluyong played a small part in Ferdinand Marcos' efforts to rationalize his declaration of Martial law because the alleged 1972 ambush of Juan Ponce Enrile took place in Wack Wack, an exclusive neighborhood in Mandaluyong, in the hours immediately preceding its implementation.
 Because the alleged ambush took place in an exclusive subdivision, no independent eyewitnesses of the event have come forward, and witnesses of the immediate aftermath are few.
 This has lent credence to accounts which say that the ambush was faked, and that the site was selected specifically because it was easy to stage the incident there.
 The 14-year period which followed that night is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.